PIP Insurance or Personal Injury Protection for Car Insurance: The Ins and Outs

 For insurance companies, this can be a difficult prospect – not having coverage caps on injury protection can make for a very expensive payout upon personal injury in Michigan, and many carriers will not insure drivers in Michigan due to the expense and the risk.
 We work with auto carriers who ensure in every state, so if you’re in Michigan, make sure to let us know.
 We can find ways to help you save!

-These states have a mandatory PIP coverage requirement: It is mostly required in no-fault states.
+These states have a mandatory personal injury protection PIP coverage requirement: It is mostly required in no fault insurance states on each auto insurance policy.

 Kansas has some special dispensations, including: